PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/gloworm.rst

 -----------
 Power your device per its documentation and connect it to a robot network.

-You should be able to locate the camera at ``http://gloworm.local:5800/`` in your browser on your computer when connected to the robot.
+You should be able to locate the camera at ``http://photonvision.local:5800/`` in your browser on your computer when connected to the robot.

 Troubleshooting/Setting a Static IP
 -----------------------------------
-A static IP address may be used as an alternative to the mDNS ``gloworm.local`` address.
+A static IP address may be used as an alternative to the mDNS ``photonvision.local`` address.

 Download and run `Angry IP Scanner <https://angryip.org/download/#windows>`_ to find PhotonVision/your coprocessor on your network.